ozdemirtradesolutions-web/FlipFlow_Privacy/index.md

 - Send local reward notifications for focus achievements and habit improvements.
 - Personalize your experience based on onboarding preferences.
 - Manage your subscription status through RevenueCat and Apple StoreKit.
+- Analyze onboarding, subscription, permission, monitoring, and reset funnels using limited pseudonymous product analytics through Mixpanel.
 - Improve app performance and fix bugs.

-We do not use your data for advertising, user profiling, or any purpose unrelated to the App's functionality.
+We do not use your data for advertising, cross-app tracking, or any purpose unrelated to the App's functionality.

 ---